Reporting fraud or scams

 Are your details correct?

-To benefit from the added security of automated fraud monitoring, we need up-to-date contact details.
+We need you to keep your contact details up-to-date.
 Please check and amend the contact details we have for you in Online Banking, Telephone Banking or in a branch.